-The Programme Educational Objectives (PEOs) of B.E Computer Science and Engineering programme, are well-designed on the mission of imparting the knowledge and expertise required in the field of Computer Science and Engineering and equip the students with the necessary technical and interpersonal skills for working in industries or to become an entrepreneur.
+The Programme Educational Objectives (PEOs) of Integrated B.E.-M.E.
+Computer Science and Engineering programme, are well-designed on the mission of imparting the knowledge and expertise required in the field of Computer Science and Engineering and equip the students with the necessary technical and interpersonal skills for working in industries or to become an entrepreneur.

 This programme prepares the students to compete in a global environment with ample opportunities available around different business domains.
 Every year, faculty from different reputed universities across the globe visit Chitkara University to provide international exposure, cross-cultural competence and knowledge sharing among the students.
 This programme offers "Engineering Exploration" course to the students which provide an opportunity for students to be aware of the diverse technology that best meets their interest which in turn develops confidence and motivation among the students.
-This programme also offers "Engineering Projects in Community Services" (EPICS) course to the students where they learn to serve the community by organising various activities for their benefit and deepen their knowledge and perspectives.
 To develop students' personality through community services, NSS activities are offered with the idea of social welfare and to provide service to the society.
-Variety of extracurricular activities such as "Algorythm" have been organised every year to enrich student's interpersonal skills.
-Apart from these, the department in association with various technical societies like IEEE, ACM, IEI, organises industrial visits, technologyfocused workshops, technical quizzes, hackathons and coding competitions for overall grooming of the students.
+Variety of extra-curricular activities such as "Algorythm" have been organised every year to enrich student's interpersonal skills.
+Apart from these, the department in association with various technical societies like IEEE, ACM, IEI, organises industrial visits, technology-focused workshops, technical quizzes, hackathons and coding competitions for overall grooming of the students.
 Students also participate in sports activities which emphasize good health and their well-being.
 These activities have been designed taking into account various Programme Objectives like PO3, PO6, PO7, PO8, PO9 and PO10, and have been in accordance with the Programme Educational Objectives (PEO).
-The programme B.E Computer Science and Engineering is designed to build innovators, entrepreneurs, leaders, and responsible citizens with the above-mentioned skills and knowledge that will help them to achieve the UN 2030 agenda for sustainable development.
+The programme Integrated B.E.-M.E.
+Computer Science and Engineering is designed to build innovators, entrepreneurs, leaders, and responsible citizens with the abovementioned skills and knowledge that will help them to achieve the UN 2030 agenda for sustainable development.